Letzbuild/LetzBuildAPI/README.md

 * email
 * quantity - Quantity
 * subject - units for the quantity
+* orderspecification - ordering specification
-* specification - ordering specification
+* specification - the product specification
+* dimension - the product dimension
 * enquiryheading - Subject line.
 This could be a standard driven by a template
 * datepicker - Date on which the product is needed.
 The date has to be sent in the yyyy-MM-dd format only
 * approximatebudget